fablabmade/madeinafablab-workshop-manual/02_workshop_intro.md

 **DOCUMENTATION - 30 MIN**

-Project documentation: each teamgroup documents his work step-by-step as a tutorial with photographs, captions and comments.
+Project documentation: each group documents his work step-by-step as a tutorial with photographs, captions and comments.

 **MARKETING AND COMMUNICATION - 30 MIN**